Webhikers-Docs/code-architecture/README.md

 Please **pay a lot of attention** to the following checklist.

-- All `Vue.js` components `style tags` **Must** be scoped.
+- All `Vue.js` components `style tags` **must** be scoped.
 If the modification of `bootstrap-vue` components doesn't work with the `scoped` attribute, you will need to find a way around, or create your own component instead.
 Removing the `scoped` attribute in order to modify a `boostrap-vue` component won't be accepted.

 ```vue
 <template>